 KML/KMZ layers allow you to view external geospatial data on top of your Salesforce data.
-It's also often quite interesting to look at, just like this snapshot of the US Drought Monitor:
+They're also quite interesting to look at, as you can see in the below snapshot of the US Drought Monitor.

 KML Restrictions & Limitations | KML Security | Publicly Stored KMLs